British Art Show

 The British Art Show (BAS) is a major survey exhibition organised every five years to showcase contemporary British Art.
 Each time it is organised, the show tours to four UK cities.
 It usually requires a number of venues in each city to accommodate it.
 As a snapshot of contemporary British Art, the exhibition has some equivalence to the biennial exhibitions of the Whitney Museum of American Art.

 The exhibition is normally curated by two or three people who are appointed for their knowledge of contemporary art.
 Previously these had been artists and critics, but more recently they have been curators.

 The 1990 show caused controversy as it did not include any Scottish artists, even though it opened in Glasgow as part of the city's European Capital of Culture programme.

 The 1995 show, curated by Richard Cork, Rose Finn-Kelcey and Thomas Lawson, was highly regarded as it spotlighted the emergence of the Young British Artists.

+British Art Show 1 (1979–1980)

+The inaugural British Art Show (retrospectively known as British Art Show 1) was a major survey exhibition of contemporary British painting and sculpture organised by the Arts Council of Great Britain.
+Selected by art critic William Packer, it opened at the Mappin Art Gallery in Sheffield on 1 December 1979 before touring to Newcastle upon Tyne and Bristol through 24 May 1980.
+Presenting work by 112 artists, the exhibition established the foundation for what became the quinquennial British Art Show series.

+Among the 112 participating artists were Frank Bowling, Anthony Caro, Lucian Freud, David Hockney, Howard Hodgkin, Leon Kossoff, Janet Nathan, and Bridget Riley, reflecting the breadth of contemporary British art represented in the survey.